Kusotare/JAS-Haunted-Castle-PvP/README.txt

 # JAS-Haunted-Castle-PvP

 Add or merge the contents into the respective files...
-These follow the same step order from Bhaalshad's

   1) To spawn the castle add "Haunted_JAS.json" to your custom folder and add "custom/Haunted_JAS.json" to the static object spawner array in cfggameplay.json
       -I adjusted the heights of the buildings and got rid of the front gate... so nobody gets out.